The fuzzy Potts model in the plane: Scaling limits and arm exponents

 Another aspect which makes the study of the fuzzy Potts model more challenging in general is the lack of a domain Markov property (except in special cases like Potts models).

-Let us mention that softer Russo-Seymour-Welsh arguments (as proven in \cite{rsw-general-kst}) can be applied directly to the fuzzy Potts model using its positive association (see \cite{haggstrom-fuzzy-positive} for the Bernoulli case $q=1$ (due to Häggström and Schramm) and \cite{kahn-fuzzy-fkg} for the general case $q\ge 1$) but they yield no control of boundary effects and so we will not make use of them here.
+Let us mention that softer Russo-Seymour-Welsh arguments (as proven in \cite{rsw-general-kst}) can be applied directly to the fuzzy Potts model using its positive association (see \cite[Theorem 4.2]{haggstrom-color-percolation} for the Bernoulli case $q=1$ due to Häggström and Schramm and \cite{haggstrom-fuzzy-positive,kahn-fuzzy-fkg} for the general case $q\ge 1$) but they yield no control of boundary effects and so we will not make use of them here.

 Our guiding principle in the study of the fuzzy Potts model will be the following: Whenever we want to condition on the color configuration on a subset $S\subset \Z^2$, we instead condition on the percolation configuration in $S$ and the color of clusters in the interior of $S$.
 Importantly, we never condition on the color of a cluster that intersects the boundary $\partial S$.
 In this way, we only obtain information about the induced FK boundary condition, i.e.\ the partition of $\partial S$, and we can apply the domain Markov property for FK percolation, the mixing property for FK percolation, as well as the crossing estimates of Theorem \ref{thm:strongRSW} to extend (resp.\ block) clusters using open (resp.\ dual open) paths.